Escaping the Dumb Zone with RLMs

 Where This Goes

-The tools are pluggable.
+Tools are pluggable.
 Current implementations use basic regex, but nothing stops you from giving the model access to ast-grep for structural code search, or tree-sitter for proper parsing.
 Raw grep finds def foo( - ast-grep finds “all functions that take a callback and don’t handle errors.”
 Same architecture, sharper tools.

 Despite the frontier-scale benchmarks, recursive-llm has solid local model support via LiteLLM: